war/asset-loading/README.md

 		int offset = byteOffset/sizeof(float);

 ```
 Raw time data is fetched from the `float_array` using the `offset` variable as the index.
-However, the current time must be subtracted from the starting time, to ensure the real time data (with no starting offsets) is used:
+However, the current time must be subtracted from the starting time to ensure the real time data (with no starting offsets) is used.
 ```cpp
      //loop over keyframes and get time data for(int t{}; t<frame_count; t++){